 Parking is one of the most underestimated headaches for new coffee shop operators in LA, and Eagle Rock is no exception.
 The neighborhood has a walkable stretch along Colorado Boulevard, but the surrounding blocks are a mix of street parking and small surface lots — and the City of Los Angeles enforces specific parking requirements for food service uses that don’t always align with what’s available at a given property.

 Even if the space already has a food use history, confirm that the available parking actually matches the square footage you’re leasing.
-Insufficient parking not only creates friction during the permit process — it can also frustrate your customers on a daily basis and suppress the repeat visit rates that independent cafés depend on to survive.
 Before you sign anything, walk the block at different times of day, note what’s realistically available for your customers, and verify with the city that your proposed use and square footage align with current parking requirements.

 Common Lease Pitfalls for Coffee Shop Tenants

 Beyond the base rent number, there are several lease clauses that can quietly damage your business if you’re not paying close attention during negotiations.
-These aren’t obscure technicalities — they’re provisions that come up in standard commercial leases all the time, and they can have a real impact on your long-term profitability.
+These are provisions that come up in standard commercial leases all the time, and they can have a real impact on your long-term profitability.

 Percentage Rent Clauses Some retail leases include a provision where you pay additional rent once your gross sales exceed a certain threshold.
 The concept is that the landlord shares in your upside when business is good.
 For a successful café, this can feel like a financial penalty for doing well.
 Before signing, make sure you understand exactly how percentage rent is calculated, what the breakpoint threshold is, and whether it applies to your specific deal.